Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 > “From Azure Monitor, create an action group”

-❌ Missing alert rule
+- ❌ Missing alert rule
-❌ No trigger condition
+- ❌ No trigger condition
-❌ No scale-event detection
+- ❌ No scale-event detection

+#### Question-54 (1)

+Solution: From Azure Monitor, configure the autoscale settings.

+The correct answer is **A. Yes**.

+Explanation:

+Azure Virtual Machine Scale Sets use **Autoscale settings** (managed through Azure Monitor) to define the rules for scaling.
+Within the configuration of these autoscale settings, there is a dedicated **Notify** tab.

+In this section, you can:

+1. Check a box to send email notifications to subscription administrators and co-administrators.
+2. Specify **additional custom email addresses** to be notified whenever an autoscale action (Scale In or Scale Out) occurs.

+Because this feature is built directly into the autoscale configuration within Azure Monitor, the proposed solution meets the goal.

 ### Question-55